This Italian tiramisu recipe is made in the authentic Italian way, and might have a few tips that you’ve never seen before in a tiramisu!

 Instructions

-- When the mixture becomes light and fluffy, slowly add the mascarpone.
-(I usually add another shot of Sherry to this mixture, so feel free to do so too).
+4. When the egg yolk mixture becomes light and fluffy, slowly add the mascarpone, if you use the electric whisk, turn the speed down to the lowest setting (I usually add another shot of Sherry to this mixture, so feel free to do so too).

-- At this point, we need to whip up the egg whites until stiff with the remaining sugar.
+5. At this point, we need to whip at medium speed up the egg whites until stiff with the remaining sugar.

 And now it's time to compose our tiramisu: